treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 Nested loops in list comprehensions do not read like English prose.

-My brain wants to write this list comprehension as:
+**Note:** My brain wants to write this list comprehension as:

 <pre class="colored-comprehension">
 <span class="new-collection">flattened</span> = <span class="collection-type">[</span><span class="item-mutation">n</span> <span class="nested-for-loop">for <span class="item">n</span> in <span class="old-collection">row</span></span><span class="collection-type"> <span class="for-loop">for <span class="item">row</span> in <span class="old-collection">matrix</span></span><span class="collection-type">]</span>
 </pre>

 **But that's not right!**  I've mistakenly flipped the `for` loops here.
+The correct version is the one above.

 When working with nested loops in list comprehensions remember that **the `for` clauses remain in the same order** as in our original `for` loops.

 ## Other Comprehensions